Zuikyo/ZIKRouter/README.md

 ZIKRouter is designed for VIPER architecture at first.
 But you can also use it in MVC or anywhere.

 The demo (ZIKRouterDemo) in this repository shows how to use ZIKRouter to perform each route type.
+Open `Router.xcworkspace` to run it.

 If you want to see how it works in a VIPER architecture app, go to [ZIKViper](https://github.com/Zuikyo/ZIKViper).